 NRTG is the leading provider of electrofishing training in Canada.
 Since 1994, NRTG staff have successfully trained more than 8,000 Canadian industry practitioners in the practice of safe and effective electrofishing.
 NRTG personnel are highly respected and recognized leaders in the delivery of backpack and boat electrofishing certification training.

 Each NRTG course includes free, lifetime admission.
 Enrol once – come back anytime.

-NRTG’s Electrofishing Recertification course is approved by WorksafeBC (British Columbia), and endorsed by Worksafe agencies throughout Canada.
+NRTG’s Electrofishing Recertification course is approved by WorkSafeBC, and endorsed by WorkSafe agencies throughout Canada.
 To complete this one-day course, participants will attend a regularly scheduled two-day Electrofishing Certification program and (simply) complete the Day Two field component (only), and complete a short exam.
-Attendance is mandatory for this one day field practicum session.
+Attendance is mandatory for this one-day field practicum session.